 Surviving and Thriving Through the Holidays

-The holidays can be tricky as a newly single person.
+Surviving the holidays can be tricky as a newly single person.
 Usually a time for family, and family traditions, we are made painfully aware that things have changed.
 Another reminder of days gone by.
 It’s important to create new traditions for yourself.
 If you have children, you might enlist them.
 What is particularly meaningful to you today?

 I offer you many tips for making your holidays special this year, for filling those empty days that could leave room for sadness.
-Some of these come from my Surviving the Holidays workshop that we do every year right around Thanksgiving.
+Some of these come from my Surviving the Holidays workshop that I do every year right around Thanksgiving.
 I thought you might like them, too.